misiektoja/steam_monitor/docs/configuration.md

 * `STEAM_ACTIVE_CHECK_INTERVAL`, `-k`: check interval when the user is online, away or snooze (seconds)
 * `STEAM_CHECK_INTERVAL`, `-c`: check interval when the user is offline (seconds)

+An active interval below 30 seconds invites the Steam rate limiter, which stops the tool seeing anything. `--doctor` warns when the configured interval is that short.